wilni/small-talk-client/README.md

 ## Install and Run

-This app is built with React for the front end and an express server in the beack end.
+This app is built with React for the front end and an express server in the back end.
 Both the server and client side of the app need to be running synchronously.
 The repos are as follows.

 Small-Talk-client: